w3hc/gov-docs/index.md

 # Welcome! ✨

 [Gov](https://github.com/w3hc/gov) is a DAO framework built with Open Zeppelin's Governor contract in combination with NFTs.

-The goal of the project is to provide **a coordination tool that fits the needs of everyday people**.
+It provides **a coordination tool that fits the needs of everyday people**.

 We're inviting orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and all communities to create their own DAO.
 The [Web3 Hackers Collective](https://github.com/w3hc) is about to release the [beta version](https://github.com/w3hc/gov/milestone/3) of [Gov](https://github.com/w3hc/gov).
-We'll run **five different pilots** and focus exclusively on the impact evaluation process of each DAO.
+We want to run five different pilots and **focus exclusively on the impact evaluation process** of each DAO.

 [Gov](https://github.com/w3hc/gov) can be viewed as a retroactive funding tool: people can use it to **fund on-the-ground actions that has already been delivered** (as opposed to funding actions *planned in the future*).